<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Biologics

 Biologics are designed to target specific pathways in the immune system, offering personalized treatment options for patients who may not respond to conventional COPD therapies.
-Studies have shown the efficacy of biologics in reducing exacerbations and improving lung function in COPD patients.
+Studies have shown the efficacy of biologics in reducing exacerbations and improving lung function in symptomatic COPD patients.

-Triple Inhalers
+Inhalers

-Triple Inhalers
+Inhalers

 Combination Vaccines